travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/methods/bookingflow/book.md

 {{% graphiql-tabs %}}

 fb4cf9773a63b7bf222011c211de6b4a

-Please, bear in mind that the clientReference should be different for every test that you are performing.
+**Please note that the clientReference should be different for every test that you perform.**

 /fb4cf9773a63b7bf222011c211de6b4a

 {{% /graphiql-tabs %}}